fgcilingir/lcUMAPtSNE/README.md

 Generating Input Files
 ------------------------
 ### Estimation of Genotype Likelihoods
-In this tutorial, we will use SO_2x dataset mentioned in Çilingir et al. (n.d.) and explain related analysis steps for a single input file.
+In this tutorial, we will use SO_2x dataset mentioned in Uzel et al. (n.d.) and explain related analysis steps for a single input file.

 In our study, we used the raw data of [Humble et al. (2023)](https://www.pnas.org/doi/full/10.1073/pnas.2210756120) and mirrored their genotype-likelihood estimation and PCA.